 What to do with the leftovers?

-Leftover London broil makes the perfect salad topping, the next day for lunch.
-You can keep it in the fridge, in a sealed container, for 3-4 days.
+Thinly sliced leftover London broil makes the perfect salad topping, the next day for lunch.
+You can keep the leftovers in the fridge, in a sealed container, for 3-4 days.

 London Broil Recipe